Joseph Carpenter Silversmith Shop

 Joseph Carpenter’s silversmith shop is believed to be one of the few surviving silversmith shops in New England.
-Joseph made clocks, pewter, jewelry and engravings.
+Joseph made clocks, pewter, jewelry, and engravings.
 Today, his work is highly valued by collectors.
-Joseph shared the shop with his brother Gardner Carpenter, who operated a mercantile business.
-Today, the building is owned by the Society of the Founders of Norwich.
+Joseph shared the shop with his brother, Gardner Carpenter, who operated a mercantile business.
+Today, the building is owned by the Society of the Founders of Norwich and opened as a seasonal museum.
 The building is in the Colonial/Georgian style.

 Benjamin Butler’s Former House